26. Chuck Taylors in Yemen

 “You don’t even know what I’m talking about!”
 I yelled back and ran to my room and slammed the door.

 Great.
 So now I was left to become blind and accused of being effeminate.
 My emotional state was vacillating between panic and anger, but what I felt most was embarrassment.
 I was embarrassed for seeming like a hypochondriac, which wasn’t a word I was quite familiar with at that age, so I really just felt like a sissy.
 It wasn’t a good feeling but I couldn’t waste time wallowing and had to concentrate on more exigent issues like saving my sight and future.
 I remembered among the health and sanitation practices that were reiterated in many of the State Department documents, was to often wash one’s hands.
 That and boiling any water to be consumed that wasn’t bottled water were emphasized strongly.
 Water boiling may not have been applicable in this particular emergency, but washing hands was.
 So wash my hands I did.
 Very well.
 Perhaps excessively, but the longer I washed them the less anxiety I felt about becoming blind.
-While it was probably just the passage of time from the moment I initially noticed my drooping eyelid, which was almost normal in appearance now, that was diminishing my alarm, I felt cleaner and better by washing my hands nonetheless.
+While it was probably just the passage of time from the moment I initially noticed my drooping eyelid, (it was almost normal in appearance now), that was diminishing my alarm, I felt cleaner and better by washing my hands nonetheless.